XcalableMP/manual/en/gmove.rst

 .. image:: ../img/gmove/gmove_change.png

-In the previous example, copying all elements of array b which is block distributed to array a which is gblock distributed.
+In this example, copying all elements of array b which is block distributed to array a which is gblock distributed.
 In array a and b, communication occurs only for elements whose responsible nodes do not match (the arrow means communication between nodes in figures).

 Communication of scalar